US is the 'real creator of debt trap': China

-None of China's partner countries under its signature infrastructure development programme has endorsed the debt trap claims, said Foreign Ministry spokesman Zhao Lijian on Monday (June 27) at a regular briefing.
+None of China's partner countries under its signature infrastructure development programme has endorsed the debt trap claims, said Foreign Ministry spokesman Zhao Lijian yesterday at a regular briefing.

 This alternative to China's BRI will help countries "see the concrete benefits of partnering with democracies", said Mr Biden.